kennethoxu/EFI-Z370N-WIFI-8700k-1080ti/README.md

 ## 7) Post Installation
+- Generate your SerialNumber and SMUUID using `clover configurator`.
 - [Follow this to install nvidia drivers](https://hackintosher.com/guides/properly-install-nvidia-drivers-high-sierra-10-13/)
 - Fix sleep by copying the `config.plist` from [here](Post-Installed-APFS-EFI/EFI/CLOVER/config.plist)
 - The built in WIFI and bluetooth is not supported, buy a [BCM94352Z](https://www.ebay.com/itm/New-BCM94352Z-AC-WIFI-BT-WLAN-CARD-For-LENOVO-N50-70-B50-70-Y40-70-B40-80-Touch/272100347722).
 Kext's are included to make this work [here](Post-Installed-APFS-EFI/EFI/CLOVER/kexts/Other/)